SandSnip3r/Hyperbot/documents/dump.md

 Wrap Atomic Controllers in namespaces

 Maybe its a good idea to use the Template Method design pattern for character logic

+### Assumptions

+In the current packet abstraction layer, we'll assume that it's more often that a only single module cares about any given packet.

+Manuel's idea is to have desired location to always be trying to moving to.
+All party members input and the party goes in the average?